pedra/limp/README.md

 # plim

-PHP - less is more (plim).
-The challenge of smaller project startup PH:P
+## PHP - less is more (plim).

+ - The challenge of smaller project startup PH:P

+- using Composer to become great